Tsolval/destiny5e/Hunter.md

 Grenade | Description | Benefit
 :---|:---|:---
-**Spike&nbsp;Grenade:** | A grenade that attaches to any surface and emits a torrent of damaging void light. | The grenade now does damage in a conical area 20 feet long and 10 feet wide.
+**Spike Grenade:** | A grenade that attaches to any surface and emits a torrent of damaging void light. | The grenade now does damage in a conical area 20 feet long and 10 feet wide.
 The grenade lasts for 3 rounds, but no longer explodes.
 Instead, any enemy inside or passing through the cone created by the grenade takes 2d6 damage.
-**Voidwall&nbsp;Grenade:** | A Grenade that creates a horizontal wall of burning void light. | This grenade creates a line of void fire to expand 15 feet to the left and 15 feet to the right from the point of impact (from your perspective) for 3 rounds that burns enemies inside of it or passing through it for 2d6 damage.
+**Voidwall Grenade:** | A Grenade that creates a horizontal wall of burning void light. | This grenade creates a wall of Void Light 30 feet across, perpendicular to the throw, and centered on the impact point that lasts for 3 rounds and burns enemies it touches for 2d6 damage.
-**Vortex&nbsp;Grenade:** | A grenade that creates a vortex which continually damages enemies inside the sphere. | Instead of exploding, your grenade remains for 3 rounds doing 2d6 damage each round to enemies within its blast radius.
+**Vortex Grenade:** | A grenade that creates a vortex which continually damages enemies inside the sphere. | Instead of exploding, your grenade remains for 3 rounds doing 2d6 damage each round to enemies within its blast radius.

 #### Additional Features
 At level 7, you choose one of the following abilities.

 Feature | Description | Benefit
 :---|:---|:---
-**Courage&nbsp;of&nbsp;the&nbsp;Pack:** | Killing tethered targets increases Recovery and Armor for you and nearby allies.
+**Courage of the Pack:** | Killing tethered targets increases Recovery and Armor for you and nearby allies.
 Stacks up to 5 times. | Each stack reduces recovery by one and increases AC by 1 for allies within 30 feet.
 Effect lasts 3 rounds.
-**Light&nbsp;of&nbsp;the&nbsp;Pack:** | Killing tethered targets creates Orbs of Light for your allies. | 1 Orb is created for every 2 dead tethered enemies.
+**Light of the Pack:** | Killing tethered targets creates Orbs of Light for your allies. | 1 Orb is created for every 2 dead tethered enemies.
 **Lockdown:** | Grenade and Smoke effects last twice as long, allowing strong territory control.

 And at 9th level, you can add one of the following abilities.

 Feature | Description | Benefit
 :---|:---|:---
-**Keen&nbsp;Scout:** | Sprint and Sneak faster, gain Enhanced Tracker, and ability to Mark targets you damage. | Increase your movement speed by 5 feet.
+**Keen Scout:** | Sprint and Sneak faster, gain Enhanced Tracker, and ability to Mark targets you damage. | Increase your movement speed by 5 feet.
 Targets you damage are marked, granting all allies advantage to hit for 3 rounds.
 Treasure and materials show up on your HUD, though how to get to them may still be an issue.
 **Predator:** | The Void Anchors fired from Shadowshot become traps that stick to surfaces and wait for prey. | Shadowshots activate when enemies enter their area of effect.
-**Shadestep:** |  Crouch, Roll, and Blink; Become invincible | Once per round, when an attacker that you can see hits you with an Attack, you can use your reaction to evade the attack and avoid damage.
+**Shadestep:** |  Crouch, Roll, and Blink; Become invincible | Once per round, when an attacker that you can see hits you with an attack, you can use your reaction to evade and avoid damage.